Advisors Asset Management Inc. Buys 562 Shares of Jack Henry & Associates, Inc. (NASDAQ:JKHY)

 Advisors Asset Management Inc. grew its stake in Jack Henry & Associates, Inc. (NASDAQ:JKHY) by 42.6% during the second quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
 The institutional investor owned 1,880 shares of the technology company’s stock after acquiring an additional 562 shares during the period.
 Advisors Asset Management Inc.’s holdings in Jack Henry & Associates were worth $307,000 at the end of the most recent reporting period.

 Other hedge funds also recently modified their holdings of the company.
 Ameritas Investment Company LLC bought a new position in Jack Henry & Associates in the 1st quarter worth about $25,000.
 Allred Capital Management LLC bought a new position in Jack Henry & Associates in the 1st quarter worth about $32,000.
 Duncker Streett & Co.
-Inc. grew its stake in Jack Henry & Associates by 59.9% in the 1st quarter.
+Inc. lifted its position in shares of Jack Henry & Associates by 59.9% in the 1st quarter.
 Duncker Streett & Co.
-Inc. now owns 227 shares of the technology company’s stock worth $34,000 after acquiring an additional 85 shares in the last quarter.
-Stonebridge Capital Advisors LLC bought a new position in Jack Henry & Associates in the 1st quarter worth about $41,000.
-Finally, JJJ Advisors Inc. grew its stake in Jack Henry & Associates by 50.2% in the 1st quarter.
-JJJ Advisors Inc. now owns 308 shares of the technology company’s stock worth $47,000 after acquiring an additional 103 shares in the last quarter.
+Inc. now owns 227 shares of the technology company’s stock worth $34,000 after purchasing an additional 85 shares during the period.
+Stonebridge Capital Advisors LLC purchased a new stake in shares of Jack Henry & Associates in the 1st quarter worth approximately $41,000.
+Finally, JJJ Advisors Inc. lifted its position in shares of Jack Henry & Associates by 50.2% in the 1st quarter.
+JJJ Advisors Inc. now owns 308 shares of the technology company’s stock worth $47,000 after purchasing an additional 103 shares during the period.
 Institutional investors and hedge funds own 88.60% of the company’s stock.

-In other news, SVP Stacey E. Zengel sold 2,347 shares of the stock in a transaction on Friday, June 25th.
-The shares were sold at an average price of $166.01, for a total value of $389,625.47.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
-Also, Director Thomas Hampton Jr. Wilson acquired 169 shares of the business’s stock in a transaction dated Tuesday, August 24th.
-The stock was acquired at an average price of $175.12 per share, for a total transaction of $29,595.28.
-The disclosure for this purchase can be found here.
-Company insiders own 0.84% of the company’s stock.
+Several brokerages have recently weighed in on JKHY.
+Royal Bank of Canada upped their price target on shares of Jack Henry & Associates from $171.00 to $180.00 and gave the stock a “sector perform” rating in a research report on Thursday, August 19th.
+Raymond James upped their price target on shares of Jack Henry & Associates from $174.00 to $192.00 and gave the stock an “outperform” rating in a research report on Thursday, August 19th.
+DA Davidson upped their price target on shares of Jack Henry & Associates from $192.00 to $200.00 and gave the stock a “buy” rating in a research report on Thursday, August 19th.
+Finally, Compass Point increased their target price on shares of Jack Henry & Associates from $190.00 to $200.00 and gave the company a “buy” rating in a research report on Thursday, August 19th.
+Five equities research analysts have rated the stock with a hold rating and five have issued a buy rating to the company.
+The stock presently has an average rating of “Buy” and an average target price of $180.71.

 Jack Henry & Associates announced that its board has approved a stock buyback plan on Monday, May 17th that permits the company to buyback 5,000,000 outstanding shares.
 This buyback authorization permits the technology company to buy shares of its stock through open market purchases.
 Stock buyback plans are typically an indication that the company’s board believes its shares are undervalued.